MikhailKuklin/Logistic_regression_from_scratch/README.md

 # Implementation of logistics regression from scratch
-A notebook with implementation of logistic regression in a docker environment.
+A notebook with implementation of logistic regression for binary classification problem in a docker environment.
 Notebook includes:

 * data preprocessing
 * development of the model (logistic regression)